 - It’s funny.
 Every person that’s gone on, they have this light bulb moment, whether it’s their own healing, or whether it was something that really shoved them.
 When I look at myself, I was completely shut off to all this.
 My mind was more or less closed to anything like this.
 Now, as you just said, then, because I’ve gone down this road, I can see that if I tell my patients to exercise, get out and get some oxygen, get dirty-

 Jo: Committing to any sort of healing protocol [00:34:30] takes effort and work.
 What is your very best advice to somebody just starting out on their dental regime?

 - In the Dental Diet, I provide a step-by-step process.
-One of the big challenges, and we haven’t even really got to talk about obviously sugar in the dental chair.
+One of the big challenges and we haven’t even really got to talk about the obvious is sugar.
 It’s a big issue.
 That was something I battled with for years.

 - For a week, what we do is try and reduce their added sugar down to five to nine teaspoons where they’re only eating fruit.
 Then for two weeks, we really aim to go zero sugar.
 That’s not doable for everyone, so we really need to understand that there’s a certain level, and yeah, we should be aiming for that, and different people are different with certain gut imbalances and all these thyroid issues we see.